waywardphilosopher/tainan/content/blog/creativity-margins.md

 type: "post"
 ---

 The other week, we had the pleasure of sitting down for a long Zoom chat about creativity with scholar, travel-writer and researcher Dr Tim Hannigan.
-Tim works for Dubline City University on their *DCU CREDNE — Forging Creativity* project.
+Tim works for Dublin City University on their *DCU CREDNE — Forging Creativity* project.

-We were talking about the connections between creativity and interdisciplinarity, why we want university creativite writing to decamp from English departments ot the art school, and the creative benefits of operating at the margins of formal academia.
+We were talking about the connections between creativity and interdisciplinarity, why we want university creative writing to decamp from English departments to the art school, and the creative benefits of operating at the margins of formal academia.

 [**LISTEN HERE.**](https://audioboom.com/posts/7869584-wind-bones-creativity-at-the-academic-margins)